Memories of the Phonograph

 I hope Phonographia's virtual scrapbooks are enjoyed now and in the coming years.

-This planet and its beings, however, have much bigger challenges in the next decade than finding phonograph connections or speculating about the future of sites like Phonographia.com.
+This planet and its beings, however, have bigger challenges in the next decades than finding phonograph connections or speculating about the future of websites like Phonographia.com.

 That is all!